TechnologyScholarship/math-playground/documentation/documentation.md

 > Callum Hynes

+NOTE: Viewing in PDF will not display animations!
+You can view the HTML version in your browser.

 ## Plan

 Mr. Gibson is a (Digitech and) mathematics teacher at Cashmere High School.
 They would like a tool to help better teach student's understanding of algebra, including the rearrangement and solving of systems of equations.
 Learning such concepts can often be boring and unappealing to students, so ideally such teaching could be done in an intuitive and fun visual manner.
 Such a tool should freely ideally be accessible to all students and teachers alike.